robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       of 2 * size length with the 16 bit packed red-green-blue values per pixel.
       The color pattern per word is rrrrrggggggbbbbb, with rrrrr in the lower (=first) byte.
 The version with the AS suffix uses inline-assembler.

+displaySCR_bitmap(bits: ptr8, size: int, control: ptr8, bg_buf: ptr8)
+    # fill the region set with setXY() or clrXY() with the pixel values given
+      in bitmap.
+Bitmap contains a single bit per pixel in chunks, stasting at a Byte boundary.
+The highest order bit in a byte is the first to be displayed.
+Size is the number of net bits, w/o the padding.
+Control is a byte vector controlling the behavior, since viper functions allow 4 arguments only.
+      Byte 0: Length of the chunks in the bitmap
+      Byte 1: Transparency mode.
+Set setTextStyle for the definition of the values Byte 2..4: Foreground color, which is used for a bit value of 1 Byte 5..7: Background color, which is used for a bit value of 0 bg_buf must contain the frame buffer data for the pixel area chose.
+It is used only when the respective transparency mode is chose.
+No size checking is performed.

 tft_cmd_data(cmd, data, size)
 tft_cmd_data_AS(cmd, data, size)